GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerCreditSave.md

 **Step 1:** First, select the  **Pull** button and pull the data into the spreadsheet.

 **Step 2:** In the excel sheet, click the cell with the ReportSave formula.
-Then  click  **Advanced Menu** in the INTERJECT Ribbon.
+Then  click  **Advanced Menu** in the Interject Ribbon.
 This button is a toggle, so if it is currently showing  **Simple Menu** do not click it.

 **Step 3:** Then, click the  **System** dropdown and select  **View SQL Template for ActiveCell** .
 Make sure you have the ReportSave cell selected.